dbactual/thomaspaine-www/content/aboutpaine/sherman-copy-di.md

 to writing, as the paper sizing was damaged during folding, which allowed the ink to wick into the fold.
 The text at the bottom of each panel lined up neatly with each fold, which acted as the edge of paper until another panel was filled, and the next panel was folded down.
 After writing was completed, the manuscript was folded again at the panels with concave folds when Adams wrote the inscription (verso).
-The extremely well-preserved condition of the recto and text, in contrast to the naturally aged verso, validates this process.
+The well-preserved condition of the transcription (recto), in contrast to the naturally aged inscription (verso) validated this process.

 In the following image, distinct creases in the manuscript run vertically down the center of the document.
 These imprinted crease lines matched the crease and fold lines of the auction booklet,